 State and Local Swimming Pool Rules

-At the state level, the Illinois Administrative Code houses the Swimming Facility Code which outlines general design requirements and standards for swimming facilities.
+At the state level, the Illinois Administrative Code houses the Swimming Facility Code, which outlines general design requirements and standards for public swimming facilities.
 It encompasses guidelines for various aspects including but not limited to pool design, construction, and operation to ensure a safe environment for bathers.

-By navigating both state and local laws, pool owners in Illinois can effectively maintain safe swimming environments that protect users and adhere to all legal standards.
+By checking both state and local rules, pool owners in Illinois can effectively maintain safe swimming environments that protect users and adhere to all legal standards.

 Installation and Construction Permits